 This can be a handy quick tool for evaluating a spending decision: is it worth delaying retirement?
 Would I prefer to have a fancier home, or retire sooner?
 Would I be willing to work more or longer to send my children to private school?
 Does having a vacation home appeal to me more, or does working less sound better?
 Understanding the trade-offs can lead to a financial plan that actually does make you happy.

 I love the book Happy Money: the Science of Happier Spending.
 The review by Dan Gilbert on the front cover starts with: “If you think money doesn’t buy happiness, then you are not spending it right.”
 In the book, the authors (Elizabeth Dunn and Michael Norton) explain their research into what financial habits lead to happiness and which ones don’t.

 My favorite chapter is about “Time Affluence,” the feeling that one has enough time.
 I loved it so much I wrote a blog post about it.
 It fits well into this argument, in that it demonstrates that sometimes having more money makes us feel more strapped for time, and thus more stressed.
 Like everything, it is a trade-off.

-Our mission is to help as many people as we can worry less and enjoy their lives more.
+Our mission is to help as many people as we can worry less and enjoy their lives more through financial planning and investment management.
 That looks different for each person or each couple.
 The overall goal is the same: making sure that financial needs and wants are met.
 The details vary greatly based on the unique expectations, concerns, goals, resources, and preferences of the client.
 We would love to help you develop your plan.
 Contact us today.